 Students wishing to study this course must obtain at least a Grade 7 in GCSE English.
-A Grade 7 or above in History also is preferred.
+A Grade 7 or above in another Humanity (e.g. History) is also preferred.
 Students will confirm whether they will be sitting AS or continuing to A-Level in the first half of Year 12.
-At the time of writing the syllabus is still in its draft form.
-For more detail candidates are advised to see the OCR Classical Civilisation website.

-A Classics Degree is regarded by employers as an illustration of an ability to think logically and coherently; it therefore, in combination with suitable work experience and specialist training from the employer opens doors to a variety of careers from accountancy and consultancy to the diplomatic corps, Foreign Office, civil service and the law.
+A Classical Civilisation A-Level alone or as a Classics Degree is regarded by employers as an illustration of an ability to think logically and coherently; it therefore, in combination with suitable work experience and specialist training from the employer opens doors to a variety of careers from accountancy and consultancy to the diplomatic corps, Foreign Office, civil service and the law.

 Mr Alexander Carroll, Head of Classics